School of Nursing students in white coats

 1. The chair or co-chair of the committee must be Graduate Faculty* from the student's program.

 2. PhD dissertation committees must have a minimum of 4 members, 3 of whom must be UW–Madison graduate faculty, former UW–Madison graduate faculty up to one year after resignation or retirement.
-At least 1 of the 4 members must be from outside of the student’s major program or major field (often from the minor field).
+At least 1 of the 4 members must be from outside of the student’s major program or major field (often from the minor field) and at least 1 of the 4 members needs to be prepared as a nurse with a research doctorate.

 3. The chair may designate 1 of the 4 members of the committee as a non-reader